8 min read

-By doing this you can create some fun, educational, and entertaining emails to present you products to your customers.
-Here are a couple examples of those emails:
+By doing this you can create some fun, educational, and entertaining emails to present your products to your customers.
+Here are a couple of examples of those emails:

 A welcome email is the first email someone receives when they join your mailing list.
 You can have a welcome email for customers too, but in this case, we’re talking about a welcome email for new subscribers who haven’t bought anything yet.

 In the beginning of this new relationship, you have the chance to make a great first impression by being friendly and helpful.
 One way of being helpful is to clearly communicate about targeted products and how they are beneficial to your new reader.